BernalFA/database_access/README.md

 This module facilitates querying an oracle database.

+&nbsp;
 >[!IMPORTANT]
 >For the module to work, it is necessary to have a `.env` file, containing the corresponding URL and personal credentials for access.

+&nbsp; &nbsp;
-Here there is a minimal example for the .env file.
+Here is a minimal example for the .env file.
+&nbsp;
 ```
 DB_URL=<URL_DATABASE>